f5devcentral/f5-automation-labs/docs/class1/module1/lab6.rst

    |image30|

 #.
 At this point you can log into BIG-IP-A using Chrome at ``https://10.1.1.10``.
-   Verify that the cluster was built by navigating to :menuselection:`Device Management --> Overview` using the menu in the  BIG-IP GUI.
+   Verify that the cluster was built by navigating to :menuselection:`Device Management --> Overview` using the menu in the BIG-IP TMUI GUI.
 Verify that the cluster and failover status indicators are all Green.

    |image31|

 .. |image28| image:: /_static/class1/image028.png
 .. |image29| image:: /_static/class1/image029.png